Tiff-C/nomnoms/README.md

 ### Acknowledgments

-- I used the information provided in [Tubik's](https://tubikstudio.com/) [Case Study: Recipies App UX Design](https://blog.tubikstudio.com/case-study-recipes-app-ux-design/) as a starting point for ideas on the type of user and site owner goals for my project.
+- I used the information provided in [Tubik's](https://tubikstudio.com/) [Case Study: Recipes App UX Design](https://blog.tubikstudio.com/case-study-recipes-app-ux-design/) as a starting point for ideas on the type of user and site owner goals for my project.